kenden23/glTF-Tutorials/README.md

 See the [glTF Tutorial Table of Contents](gltfTutorial/README.md).

-Tutorials are commited by https://github.com/kenden23; which, I think, is a good way to help to memorize some point(pointers) about glTF.
+Tutorials are commited by https://github.com/kenden23; which, I think, is a good way to help to memorize some points(pointers) about glTF.